Jameshunter1/PowerBI/README.md

 Sales by Product Category: Provides a breakdown of sales by different product categories, enabling users to compare their performance and identify top-selling categories.

-Sales by Region: Visualizes sales across different regions, enabling users to analyze regional performance and identify areas of potential growth or concern.

-Top Products by Sales: Presents a list of top-selling products based on sales amount, helping users focus on the most profitable items.

-Sales Distribution by Price Range: Displays the distribution of sales based on price ranges, providing insights into customer preferences and price sensitivity.

-Sales Contribution by Customer Segment: Shows the contribution of different customer segments to overall sales, helping identify key customer groups and their impact on revenue.

 Monthly Sales Trend: Illustrates the monthly sales trend, allowing users to observe recurring patterns or trends throughout the year.